Pelican

 The 8th is a peaceful respite from the Pelican stretch you just played.
 Soak it in because you'll need your head back in the game for the 9th!

-We lost a friend of ours last year.
+We lost a friend of ours a few years back.
 Jim was a good guy with a sweet swing and equally sweet persona.
-Our last round together was at Pelican - that's fitting as it's top-of-the-line.
+Our last round together was at Pelican - that's fitting as its top-of-the-line.
 Just like him.
 RIP Jim.

 My impressions are based on playing from the Gold tee boxes.
 The Black and the Green tee boxes pose different challenges or benefits described as well.
 The rankings of the toughest to easiest holes are just my opinions - yours will be far different, as will your favorite courses and most difficult and attractive holes.
 I welcome your opinions or thoughts on any of this - click to leave a comment.